Maximizing your conditioning for wrestling is of the utmost importance as you start to reach the end of the year.

 Why is this important?

-Specifically, the Lactic Power Interval method stimulates an increase in the enzymes involved in anaerobic glycolysis.
-In addition, this method promotes the shift of your metabolism to rely more on anerobic energy production rather than the aerobic system.
+Specifically, the LPI method stimulates an increase in the enzymes involved in anaerobic glycolysis.
+In addition, this method promotes the shift of your metabolism to rely more on anerobic energy production.

-As with any other training method used to develop power, a maximal effort is required on each set to realize the full benefits of this style of training.
+As with any other training method used to develop power, a maximal effort is required on each set to realize the full benefits.

-He recommends each rep lasting somewhere between 20-40 seconds of maximal intensity.
+He recommends each rep lasting somewhere between 20-40 seconds.

-3 reps should be performed per set with a rest period that is determined by a drop in heart rate between 110-130.
+3 reps should be performed per set.
+Each rep should be followed by a rest period that is determined by a drop in heart rate.
+You should look to be between 110-130 beats per minute before starting your next rep.

 You should then take a break of 8-15 minutes to perform light exercise- jogging, jumping rope, light bodyweight exercises, etc.